morse-simulator/morse/doc/morse/user/installation.rst

 MORSE in two minutes (if you run Debian/Ubuntu!)
 ------------------------------------------------

-Fire a console, type ``sudo apt-get install morse-simulator`` (or click here:
+Open a console, type ``sudo apt-get install morse-simulator`` (or click here:
 `install morse-simulator <apt:morse-simulator>`_), then::

  $ morse create my_first_sim
  $ morse run my_first_sim

-Here you are!
+This will start running a simple simulation straight away!

 .. image:: ../../media/environments/sandbox.jpg
   :align: center

-Installing this package also directly give you full support for :tag:`ros`, :tag:`yarp`, :tag:`moos`, and in fact, :doc:`all of the middlewares supported by MORSE <../user/integration>` (with a few corner cases for the :tag:`pocolibs` middleware that may require manual compilation.
+Installing the morse simulation will also ensure that you have full support for :tag:`ros`, :tag:`yarp`, :tag:`moos`, and in fact, :doc:`all of the middlewares supported by MORSE <../user/integration>` (with a few corner cases for the :tag:`pocolibs` middleware that may require manual compilation.
 Read on).